 - Painting and refinishing—This area is all about putting the final touch on vehicle surfaces.
 So tasks usually include sanding, masking, priming, paint mixing and matching, applying paint, and dealing with any problematic paint defects.

-Simply an automotive professional trained in the art and science of restoring damaged vehicles to their pre-accident conditions.
-Some also help to build custom cars and trucks or restore antique vehicles.
+He or she is an automotive professional trained in the art and science of restoring damaged vehicles to their pre-accident conditions.
+Some people in this trade also help build custom cars and trucks or restore antique vehicles.

 Auto body technicians sometimes have other job titles such as:

 - Automotive body repairer

 - Auto body repair technician